looeee/discoverthreejs-site/markdown/book/first-steps/load-models.md

 ### Center the Camera on the Parrot

-The very last thing we'll do is {{< link path="/book/first-steps/camera-controls/#manually-set-the-target" title="adjust the `OrbitControls` target" >}}.
+The very last thing we'll do is [adjust the `OrbitControls` target]({{< relref "/book/first-steps/camera-controls#manually-set-the-target" >}} "adjust the `OrbitControls` target").
 Currently, this is in its default position, the center of the scene.
 Now that we have moved the birds into formation, this ends up being somewhere around the tail of the parrot.
 It would look better if the camera focused on the center of the bird rather than its tail.
 We can easily set this up by copying the `parrot.position` into `controls.target`.
 However, to do so, we need to access `controls` within `.init`, so first, let's convert it to a module-scoped variable.

 {{< code from="11" to="15" file="worlds/first-steps/load-models/src/World/World.final.js" lang="js" linenos="true" hl_lines="12" caption="_**World.js**_: make `controls` a module scoped variable" >}}{{< /code >}}